What You Will Learn

 - 24 Appendix C – Glossary

-This tutorials provides a set of industry standards and best practices to help manage cybersecurity risks.
+This tutorial provides a set of industry standards and best practices to help manage cybersecurity risks.

 The guidance provided herein offers companies the ability to customize and quantify adjustments to their cybersecurity programs using cost-effective security controls and risk management techniques.
 For smaller companies, this can help in understanding how to provide basic security for computer systems and networks.1 For larger companies, this provides a cost-effective approach to securing computer systems based on business needs, without placing additional regulatory requirements on the business.